yuryion/Team13_Library_Management_System/README.md

       SMTP=localhost and smtp_port=25 using ‘;’

-* Set “sendemail_from =” whatever email you prefer using or any dummy emails Set
+* Set “sendemail_from =” to whatever email you prefer using or any dummy emails Set

       sendmail_path = C:\xampp\sendmail\sendmail.exe -t”